Get Rates Near You!

 Have you noticed that some banks tout the size of their ATM network?

-Financial institutions use this as a way to let customers know it will be easy for them to manage their checking accounts and access cash.
+Financial institutions use this to let customers know it will be easy for them to manage their checking accounts and access cash.
 Some banks also enable customers to use ATMs for savings account access.
 But what exactly is an ATM network?

 While banks and credit unions generally manage their own ATMs, they may also belong to a network that allows customers to make free transactions at terminals owned by a third party.
-This is, for example, how the financial technology company Chime, which offers debit cards but has no physical branches, can provide its customers access to more than 60,000 fee-free ATMs.
+This is how the financial technology company Chime, which offers debit cards but has no physical branches, can provide its customers access to more than 60,000 fee-free ATMs.

 Keep reading to learn more about ATM networks, who offers them, and what to do if your bank doesn’t participate.